 RESPECT, HUMANISM, OPENNESS, INTEGRITY AND EQUALITY

-The Day Centre is the focal point of the House.
+The Day Center is the focal point of the House.
 Guests come in to rest, to participate in art workshops and other constructive activities, to surf the Internet, or simply to socialize.
 It is a space of respect in which everyone can be themselves freely and safely.
-The Day Center also allows people to build relationships with peers and intervention workers alike, to take action and to break from isolation.
-An average of 37 people can be found in the center at any given time.
+The Day Center also allows people to build relationships with peers and intervention workers alike, to take action, and to break from isolation.

-In-house meal services – Food insecurity describes the situation in which one is unable to eat enough and well.
+In-house meal services – Food is provided consistently throughout the day.
+Food insecurity describes the situation in which one is unable to eat enough and well.
 Many people in precarious situations depend on our services daily for support with nutrition and as a promoter of overall healthy lifestyles.
-We served a whopping 76 000 meals last year.
+We served a whopping 76,000 meals last year.

 If you have interest or desire to donate, please see our How to Help page.